 7. Take part in clinical trials

+Did you know you can make up to £4,000 taking part in clinical trials?
 Volunteering for clinical trials doesn’t have to involve taking risky drugs.
-Many clinical trials are perfectly safe – some are simply sleep studies or psychological tests.
+Many trials are perfectly safe – some are simply sleep studies or psychological tests.
 The exact nature of the trial (along with any possible risk of side effects) will be clearly explained so you can make an informed decision.

 8. Fill out surveys